jgaa/mysqlpool-cpp/README.md

 connection can only process one request at the time.
 The reason for this is (to the best of my understanding) that mysql and mariadb use a request/response model in the database client/server communications protocol.
-So even if your coroutine had asked for some data and is ready to call another database method, it needs to wait for the response from the previous one before it can continue.
+So even if your code had asked for some data and is ready to call another database method, it needs to wait for the response from the previous one before it can continue on that connection.
 Or it needs to juggle multiple connections.
 It could create a new connection for each request - but this would give some overhead as it takes time to set up a connections - especially if you use TLS.
 Another challenge is error handling.
 Each request in a real application require